-- 2.5.1.Only suitable individuals are engaged as Installers; - 2.5.2.Qualifications and experience are validated; - 2.5.3.All reasonable endeavours are taken to obtain information about the individual's previous relevant employment; - 2.5.4.
-A 'basic' criminal record (disclosure) check is undertaken, for each new Installer to be recruited, with the public authority that provides such services in respect of the geographical jurisdiction (in Great Britain) in which the Installer is to carry out their role, and that the results of the check are appropriately factored into the recruitment decision;' - 2.5.5.When an Installer leaves their employment, Members must ensure IDs and any other branded materials related to the role are returned to the Member, and if appropriate, duly destroyed.
+- 2.5.1.Only suitable individuals are engaged as Installers; - 2.5.2.Qualifications and experience are validated; - 2.5.3.
+Suitable registration is verified with the Gas Safe Register in terms of work on gas meters; - 2.5.4.All reasonable endeavours are taken to obtain information about the individual's previous relevant employment; - 2.5.5.
+A Disclosure Scotland check is carried out for all new Installers recruited, and the results of this check are appropriately factored in to the recruitment decision;' - 2.5.6.
+When an Installer leaves their employment, Members must ensure IDs and any other branded materials related to the role are returned to the Member, and if appropriate, duly destroyed.